Manchester and Leeds Railway: Expansion and branch lines to 1846

-When the company obtained its Act in 1836, this was for the main line only, between Manchester and Normanton, giving access to Leeds.
+When the company obtained its original act of Parliament, the Manchester and Leeds Railway Act 1836 (6 & 7 Will.
+4 c. cxi), on 4 July 1836, this was for the main line only, between Manchester and Normanton, giving access to Leeds.
 The main line was complete in 1841; the extension to Victoria station in Manchester followed, being ready in 1844.
 It was obvious that many other important manufacturing locations were in the general area served by the company, and it began to take steps to connect many of them, by building branches, or later, by absorbing other companies.